-Eudora Welty (1909 – 2001) was known for her perceptive sense of place as a Southern American writer.
-What stands out in her novels, stories, and memoirs is her ability to capture the texture of community.
-Her work explores both separateness of the individual and the healing potential of love.
+Eudora Welty (1909 – 2001), the respected Southern American author, was known for her ability to capture a sense of place in her novels, stories, and memoirs.
+Her work explores the separateness of individuals, the character of communities, family relationships, and the healing potential of love.

-Welty’s writing style varied, simply because she was in command of it.
-Her stories and novels could be seen as quaint and understated or else wonderfully strange and funny.
+Welty’s writing style varied, but with no doubt ever that she was in command of her craft.
+Her stories and novels can be seen as quaint and understated or else wonderfully strange and funny.
 Here are some inspiring thoughts on writing by Eudora Welty (most, fittingly, from her 2002 book On Writing), sure to encourage writers no matter where they are on their journeys.
 Read More→

 But Clare has chosen to cross over the color line to live as white, even having married a white man who turns out to be a bigot.
 Irene “passes” when convenient, but lives in the black community with her black doctor husband and two sons.
 The women reunite after an absence of twelve years from their friendship, with dramatic consequences.
 Read More→

 George Hutchinson’s biography, In Search of Nella Larsen: A Biography of the Color Line (2006) delves into Larsen’s experience as a mixed-race woman in a society obsessed with identity.
 This factor weighed in on Larsen’s unique perspective on the world, showing up as themes in her two novels, Quicksand (1928) and Passing (1929).

 Hutchinson pays homage to Nella Larsen‘s influence in the world of African-American art; namely the era of the Harlem Renaissance as she progressed as a writer despite the boundaries of race.
 Read More→

 The Four Difficuties of Becoming A Writer is a segment excerpted from Becoming a Writer by Dorothea Brande (1934), proving that good writing advice is timeless.